Venice has become one of the hippest areas of the West Side. Here are my top ideas for fun and interesting dates in Venice.

 There is $5 parking in the public lot across the street but be forewarned that you need exact change in cash to put in the dispenser, which is not manned.
 Neighborhood parking is almost impossible to come by, and there was no valet when we went on a Saturday night.
 Bring cash!

-During the daytime, you can walk to the Venice canals or have a drink at the Erwin hotel after your meal.
-At night, however, it gets very sketchy in that area.
-I do not recommend walking around there after dinner.
-But there are walkable places like Abbott Kinney a short drive away.
+During the daytime, you can walk to the Venice canals or have a drink at the Erwin Hotel, just a short drive away, after your meal.

-Overall, Ospi is a great Venice dinner date restaurant if you’re into fine pasta and salads.
+Overall, Ospi is a great Venice dinner date restaurant if you’re into fine pasta and salads, or if you’re trying to impress a foodie.

 I have a soft spot for restaurants in houses, and that’s exactly what Barrique is.
 Built in 1908, the yellow house was originally the home of the Venice train conductor.
 Now it’s an Italian restaurant with a Michelin-star chef, Antonio Mure.
 So, in addition to a cozy and romantic ambiance, the food is excellent too!